jenrichmond/RLadiesSydney-blogdown/content/courses/ryouwithme/02-CleanItUp-2.md

 ## Question B: Does Coogee or Bondi have more extreme bacteria levels?
 Which beach has the worst bacteria levels on average?

-"Where should I swim?"" you might ask… Well, to answer that question we need to compare bacteria levels across sites.
+"Where should I swim?" you might ask… Well, to answer that question we need to compare bacteria levels across sites.

-To do this, ou can put more than one argument into a filter function.
+To do this, uou can put more than one argument into a filter function.
 For example, you can filter for either Coogee or Bondi.

 In this screencast, we’ll review: